1. The Vijayanagara Empire was founded in ___________.

 Explanation: After Talikota, Tirumala Deva Raya established the Aravidu line.

-63. The Vijayanagara ruler who shifted the capital from Hampi to Penukonda was:
+63. The Vijayanagara ruler who shifted the capital from Hampi to Penukonda was___________.

 A) Aliya Rama Raya